LAN Manager: History

 The LAN Manager OS/2 operating system was co-developed by IBM and Microsoft, using the Server Message Block (SMB) protocol.
 It originally used SMB atop either the NetBIOS Frames (NBF) protocol or a specialized version of the Xerox Network Systems (XNS) protocol.
 These legacy protocols had been inherited from previous products such as MS-Net for MS-DOS, Xenix-NET for MS-Xenix, and the afore-mentioned 3+Share.
 A version of LAN Manager for Unix-based systems called LAN Manager/X was also available.
 LAN Manager/X was the basis for Digital Equipment Corporation's Pathworks product for OpenVMS, Ultrix and Tru64.

+Despite support from 3Com, IBM, Digital, and Digital Communications Associates, PC wrote in 1989, LAN Manager "has made a very small impression on the market and continues to receive the cold shoulder from buyers" compared to Novell NetWare.
+The combined companies "pose a strong potential threat", however, the magazine added.
 In 1990, Microsoft announced LAN Manager 2.0 with a host of improvements, including support for TCP/IP as a transport protocol for SMB, using NetBIOS over TCP/IP (NBT).
 The last version of LAN Manager, 2.2, which included an MS-OS/2 1.31 base operating system, remained Microsoft's strategic server system until the release of Windows NT Advanced Server in 1993.